bbl-dres/resource/README.md

 > **This is an unofficial prototype for demonstration purposes only.**
 > All people, projects and operational data are fictional.
 Changes exist only in the current browser session, the API screen documents a target contract rather than a live service, and the application is not intended for production use.

-A German-first resource-planning prototype for the [Federal Office for Buildings and Logistics (BBL)](https://www.bbl.admin.ch).
+Resource-planning prototype for the [Federal Office for Buildings and Logistics (BBL)](https://www.bbl.admin.ch).
 It connects construction-project demand, schedules, milestones, project leads and team capacity in one portfolio view.

 ## Demo